SashaisaFish/complete-colours-project/Specifications.md

 # OVERVIEW

 This project is an app that is hosted through AWS and uses React with TypeScript for the front end and python for the back end.
-The app will enable users to create and view their own personal collection of colour palettes.
+The app will enable users to create, edit, and view their own personal collection of colour palettes.

 # FEATURES

 ## MUST HAVE

+### AWS Hosting

+App will be hosted on an AWS server so it can be accessed publicly

 ### Login and Register Functionality

-Users can register an account and use their username and password to log in.
+User can register an account and use their username and password to log in.
 Once they've logged in, they will remain logged in and have access to all their colour palettes

 ### Create New Palette

 User can create a new palette with a name, an optional theme, and at least one colour

+### Edit Palettes

+User can edit the colours, name, and theme of existing palettes as well as delete them

 ### Palette Page